jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing.md

 1. This initial inoculation will be P1.
 2. In the BSC, pipet 20 mL of PCM into each 25 cm^2 culture flask.
 If flasks are tissue treated, keep flask upright with cap of flask being at the top to avoid cells adhering
-3. Label each 25 cm^2 flask with strain name and passage numerb (P1)
+3. Label each 25 cm^2 flask with strain name and passage number (P1)
 4. Pipet 500 uL of Perkinsus strain into each labeled 25 cm^2 flask
 5. Keep inoculated flasks in 28°C incubator for eight days
 6. After one day of incubation, perform a cell count using the hemocytometer and note cell density.